 By Molly Norton

-The San Francisco Business Times, Puget Sound Business Journal, and the Portland Business Journal all named Brighton Jones a top corporate philanthropist.
+The San Francisco Business Times, Puget Sound Business Journal, Phoenix Business Journal, and the Portland Business Journal all named Brighton Jones a top corporate philanthropist.
 This is the second year in a row that Brighton Jones has been recognized for corporate giving, in addition to winning the 2018 Community Impact Award Business of the Year from Seattle Business magazine.

 Beyond our core philanthropy program, which donates 1 percent of revenue to charitable causes, offers unlimited time off for volunteering, and provides company matches for employee volunteer time and donations, we recognized as a team that we could help in other ways.